MorganChinTang/ChillGame2D/README.md

 ---
 ## How to open the file

-There is no executable atm, raylib is used to make this game so make sure to have that. :))
+- Download the files and open the visual studio 2022 .sln file.
+- If you wish to open the game with another compiller, make sure to install Raylib

-## Feedback & Inquiries
+## Feedback & Inquiries & footnote
+- It is my first time making a game all by myself (kind of) using Raylib, I enjoy the process while encountering a lot of obstacles.
+It doesn't seem much but I learned a lot during the making!
 - Discord: eepyuwu
 ---
 ## Credit